 Many people don’t use toner.
 They think toners don’t provide any benefit to the skin.
 I can assure you they do.
 In fact, they provide five major benefits to the skin!
 One of those benefits is an instant boost of hydration.
 After cleansing, wipe an alcohol-free toner over the skin.
 The water and humectants in the toner will saturate your skin cells with much-needed hydration.
 Leave it damp (this is key), then immediately follow up with a serum or moisturizer for your specific skin type.
 Your skin will feel moist and dewy.

 For the purpose of hydration, make sure you’re using a hydrating toner, such as the Moisture Infusion Toner.
 Avoid toners that contain SD alcohol 40, denatured alcohol, and exfoliating acids.
-These types of toners give a different result that is not about hydration.
+These give a different result that is not about hydration.

 2. Applying a Serum Underneath Your Moisturizer